by John Darer® CLU ChFC CeFT MSSC RSP CLTC

 Does the man's or his company's "financial coaching" constitute "making recommendations or giving advice with regard to an annuity contract" in violation of the New York State Insurance law?
-Part of what he or his company do is clearly to review the recipient's annuity contract and relevant documents pertaining thereto.
+Part of what he or his company do is clearly to review the annuity contract funding the structured settlement payments to the recipient's and relevant documents pertaining thereto.
 They advertise and solicit such persons via electronic means.
 And there is compensation involved.

 Taking it a step further, is there investment advice being given in any discussion between a structured settlement recipient and the factoring company representative that would require licensing by FINRA and/or other authorities.

 In the context of providing advice to citizens of New York, representatives of some structured settlement factor companies have coached New Yorkers to commit fraud.